fanchymarin/task-management-system/docs/DECISIONS.md

 - [x] Django application server
 - [ ] Celery worker for background tasks
 - [ ] Celery beat for scheduled tasks

-Celery and Celery Beat were not a priority in terms of services.

 #### Docker Requirements